 A financial asset or financial liability is initially measured at fair value, except for financial assets recorded at fair value through profit or loss (FVTPL).
 Transaction costs that are directly attributable to the acquisition or issue of financial assets and financial liabilities are added to or deducted from the fair value of the financial asset or financial liability, as appropriate, on initial recognition.
-Transaction costs directly attributable to the acquisition of financial asset or financial liability at fair value through profit or loss are recognised immediately in profit or loss.
+Transaction costs directly attributable to the acquisition of financial asset or financial liability at fair value through profit or loss are recognised immediately in the statement of comprehensive income.